ThibautGery/ansible-workstation/README.md

 Utilisation
 -----------

-All you have to do is `ansible-playbook site.yml`
+All you have to do is `ansible-playbook site.yml  --extra-vars '@example.json' -K` and replace example.json with yours settings.

 Todo
 ----